walthercarrasco/walthercarrasco/README.md

 </div>

 ## About Me
-- 🎓 Student in Computer System Engineering
+  - I'm majoring in Computer Science
-- 🌐 ✨I'm a BackEnd Developer✨ , I love what I do 💖!
+  - I'm a BackEnd developer
-- 🎦 I've worked on a API REST for CosoMovie App
+  - I've worked on the API REST for the CosoMovies app
-- 📗 I'm always learning something new, currently I started with Docker 💻
+  - I'm always open to learn something new.
+Currently, I'm learning to use Docker.
 <br>